 However, the removed Hamiltonian cycle has a great influence in the quality of the output.
-For instance, if this one is not balanced (i.e., the number of changes in different bits are completely different), some bits would be hard to switch.
-This article shows an effective algorithm that efficiently implements the previous scheme and thus provides functions issued from removing, in the N-cube, a balanced Hamiltonian cycle.
+For instance, if this one one is not balanced (i.e., the number of changes in different bits are completely different), some bits would be hard to switch.
+This article shows an effective algorithm that efficiently implements the previous scheme and provides thus functions issued from removing in the N-cube a balanced Hamiltonian cycle.

 The length b of the walk to reach a distribution close to the uniform one would be dramatically long.
 This article theoretically and practically studies the length b until the corresponding Markov chain is close to the uniform distribution.
-Finally, the ability of the approach to face classical tests suite is evaluated.